NHS-NGS/cgpclient/README.md

 The scripts described below can be found in the `cgpclient/scripts` directory.

+## Contributing

+(following the JellyPy model!)

+Please raise an issue to request new functions or features: https://github.com/NHS-NGS/cgpclient/issues

+To develop a new function or feature, please take a look at the issues raised.
+If there's something that you would like to code up, then (you are awesome and) start a discussion in the #gdam channel at https://binfx.slack.com/messages

 ## NHS API Platform authentication

 __NB__ You don't need to use authentication when using the APIM sandbox environment.